pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.8.21 - June 27th, 2022 =

+* Fixed: When determining the first version installed of Pods, use the last known version instead of the current version. (@sc0ttkclark)
+* Fixed: Increase the version used when determining defaults for Meta Integration and Meta Overrides. (@sc0ttkclark)
+* Fixed: Allow language relationships with Polylang language taxonomy. #6541 #6540 (@JoryHogeveen)
+* Fixed: Remove empty values from list of file types to prevent PHP warnings. #6544 #6543 (@JoryHogeveen)
+* Fixed: Prevent errors on List Select fields if there are empty results. #6536 #6536 (@zrothauser)

 = 2.8.20 - June 17th, 2022 =